The Pajama Game (film): Reception

-The film has a 91% rating on Rotten Tomatoes.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 87% based on 15 reviews.

 At the time of its release, it received a favorable review by Bosley Crowther of The New York Times.
 He compared the film favorably to the Broadway stage version, and said the film is "as good as it was on the stage, which was quite good enough for many thousand happy customers over a period of a couple of years.
 It is fresh, funny, lively and tuneful.
 Indeed, in certain respects—such as when they all go on the factory picnic—it is even more lively than it was on the stage."

-The film is recognized by American Film Institute in these lists: